nhahub/NHA-4-064/README.md

 # 2. Install Python backend dependencies
 pip install -r requirements.txt

-# 3. Start the FastAPI server (Assuming app is inside backend folder)
+# 3. Start the FastAPI server
-uvicorn backend.app:app --reload
+uvicorn backend.app:app --reload --host 127.0.0.1 --port 8000
+Interactive API documentation (Swagger UI) will be live at: http://127.0.0.1:8000/docs

 2. Frontend Setup & Run (React + Vite)
 Open a new terminal window, navigate into the frontend folder, and execute the following: